datagouv/datagouv_client/README.md

 organization = Organization("646b7187b50b2a93b1ae3d45")  # you can find an organization's id in the `Informations` tab of its landing page, in "Informations techniques"
-# you can loop through the organization's datasets
+# you can loop through the organization's datasets, which are Dataset instances
-for dat in organization.datasets():
+for dat in organization.datasets:
     print(f"{dat.title} has {len(dat.resources)} resources")
 ```